Lead nurturing is a process of developing and maintaining relationships with potential customers.

 But meaningful relationships are not built from a template; they require a thoughtful approach, time, and dedication.
 This is what makes lead nurturing challenging but rewarding.

-When it comes to winning over potential customers, you can use different techniques to make sure that you connect with leads in the most effective way.
-You can personalize outreach communications, introduce lead scoring, track your progress with specific metrics, and so on.
+When it comes to winning over potential customers, there are different techniques, like personalizing outreach communications and lead scoring, to make sure that you connect with leads in the most effective way.

 Lead management is divided into several stages.
 There is lead generation, lead qualification, lead tracking, and lead nurturing.